Cassandra is a distributed database that is highly scalable and designed to manage substantial amounts of structured data.

 These are frequently asked questions that will help you gain a grip on the concepts of the subject.
 The detailed answers will help you understand Cassandra easily.

-Ans: Cassandra is an open-source, distributed and decentralized database.
+Cassandra is an open-source, distributed, and decentralized database.
 It is also used for managing a large amount of structured data which is spread out everywhere.

-Ans: Cassandra has features which are very beneficial as it is easy to work with; Some of those are high performance, fault tolerance, predictable scaling, distributed database.
-It has high scores on these parameters, and it is also preferred because its an open-source distributed and NoSQL database management system.
+Cassandra has features that are very beneficial as it is easy to work with; Some of those are high performance, fault tolerance, predictable scaling, distributed database.
+It has high scores on these parameters, and it is also preferred because it is an open-source distributed and NoSQL database management system.

 |Traditional databases||Cassandra database|